 As the gold standard of acne treatment, benzoyl peroxide is the most common ingredient in the many spot treatments on the market today.
 Benzoyl peroxide is found in many forms, including gels, creams, and lotions, making it easy to find a product that fits your needs.
 With varying strengths, the treatment can be purchased either over the counter or through stronger prescription medications.

-Ask Your Dermatologist:
+Ask Your Dermatologist

-Ask your dermatologist about triamcinolone acetonide and it’s uses.
+Ask your dermatologist about triamcinolone acetonide and its uses.
 It is important to take precautions when using the drug and to follow the directions on the product label.

 Topical triamcinolone acetonide is used to treat a myriad of skin conditions.
 Namely, eczema, psoriasis and rashes.
 Additionally, it should not be used to treat inflamed acne.
 However, injected triamcinolone acetonide has proven effective in the reduction of nodular cystic acne.
 Because of that, it is important to not confuse them.